Surgery for endometrial cancer

 Pelvic and para-aortic lymph node dissection: This operation removes lymph nodes from the pelvis and the area next to the aorta to see if they contain cancer cells that have spread from the endometrial tumor.
 It is called a lymph node dissection when most or all of the lymph nodes in a certain area are removed.
 This procedure is usually done at the same time as the operation to remove the uterus.
-If the patient is having an abdominal hysterectomy, the lymph nodes can be removed through the same incision.
+If you are having an abdominal hysterectomy, the lymph nodes can be removed through the same incision.
 In women who have had a vaginal hysterectomy, these lymph nodes may be removed by laparoscopic surgery.

 In this procedure, the surgeon “washes” the abdominal and pelvic cavities with salt water (saline) and sends the fluid to the lab to see if it contains cancer cells.
 This is also called peritoneal lavage.